gnosis/GECO/Proposals/Identity Project.md

 In the case of Artists, a singular contract that could act as the authoritative source of an artists archive needed the ability to create new token lineages that represent their art, along with Metadata to describe themselves and create a catalog.
 For both these projects, I need an Identity.
 Something easy to use (MetaTxns for onboarding issues), but also something forgiving- Gnosis multisig for Social Recovery and flexible but secure permission model.
+### How is Gnosis Multi Sig relevant to your project?
+To improve upon the current public-private key pair system for signing transactions on ethereum, we need to create a second layer permissions system.
+This is only possible using Gnosis MultiSig.
+Features such as social recovery, portable identities, two-factor authentication are all features that are built using Gnosis MultiSig contracts.
+It is a critical component.
 ### How long will it take
 > The project I have broken down into phases.
 Each phase will incrementally improve the usability and developer experience of the Identity platform.
 I estimate 1 quarter for each phase, with a total of 4 quarters to deliver a polished, production level product accessible to the average front-end *developer*.